 Lesson Plan - Get It!

-Wilson's goals were laid out in his plan known as the Fourteen Points.
-Read the Avalon Project's online copy of President Woodrow Wilson's Fourteen Points (Yale Law School, Lillian Goldman Law Library).
-Take notes of some of his major ideas.
+His goals were laid out in his plan known as President Woodrow Wilson's Fourteen Points.
+As you read it, take notes on some of his major ideas.

 This treaty had lasting effects.
 Many historians contend it set the stage for World War II.